Author: Greg Gimlick

 Don't get bogged down and overwhelmed by the new vocabulary and terms.
 Here is a basic list of the most important terms and what they mean—in non-engineering terms.

-• Volts: This a term with which most are familiar.
+• Volts: This is a term with which most are familiar.
 Your automobile battery is 12 volts and your house wall sockets are generally 120 volts.
-You’ve used 9-volt batteries in smoke detectors.
-Think of voltage as water pressure and if there is no pressure, there will be no water.
-Without voltage, our systems wouldn’t have the power to fly.
-This is abbreviated as “V.”
+You've used 9-volt batteries in smoke detectors.
+Think of voltage as water pressure: if there is no pressure, there will be no water.
+Without voltage, our systems wouldn't have the power to fly.
+This is abbreviated as "V."

-• Current: This is expressed in amps and is what makes things go.
-This is the electron movement through the wire and might be compared to water moving through a pipe.
-It is measured in amperes (amps) and abbreviated as “A.” In electrical equations you’ll see it as “I.” (That confuses new and experienced modelers.)
+• Current: Expressed in amps, current is what makes things go.
+It's the electron movement through the wire and might be compared to water moving through a pipe.
+It is measured in amperes (amps) and abbreviated as "A." In electrical equations you'll often see it as "I."

-• Resistance: This is expressed in ohms and abbreviated as the Greek letter “Ω,” but in our equations we use “R.” Think of resistance as a crimp in a hose causing a restriction.
-Low resistance is always our goal to make sure we get the most out of our systems.
+• Resistance: Expressed in ohms and abbreviated with the Greek letter "Ω," but in equations we use "R." Think of resistance as a crimp in a hose causing a restriction.
+Low resistance is always our goal to get the most out of our systems.

-• Gauge: This refers to the size of our wires in the system.
-It’s measured in American Wire Gauge (AWG), and the bigger the diameter, the lower the AWG number.
-A 10 AWG wire is thicker than the 22 AWG we see on servos.
+• Gauge: Refers to wire size, measured in American Wire Gauge (AWG).
+The bigger the conductor diameter, the lower the AWG number.
+A 10 AWG wire is thicker than the 22 AWG common on servos.
 Bigger wire means lower resistance.

-• Power loading: When discussing the power in our electric airplanes, we refer to it as how many watts per pound are being produced.
-If our airplane weighs 5 pounds and we have 500 watts of input power, we have 100 watts per pound (500 watts/5 pounds=100watts/pound).
+• Power loading: When discussing the power in our electric airplanes, we refer to watts per pound.
+If an airplane weighs 5 pounds and has 500 watts of input power, it has 100 watts per pound (500 watts / 5 pounds = 100 watts/pound).

-• ESC: This is the electronic speed control that connects between the battery and motor.
-It is also connected to the receiver-throttle channel and controls the motor.
-They are generally rated by the number of cells and current the system can handle.
+• ESC: Electronic Speed Control that connects the battery and motor and interfaces with the receiver throttle channel.
+It is generally rated by the number of cells and the current the system can handle.

 Battery Terminology